smu5318/Task-Tracker-CLI/README.md

 Use:
     task-cli command arguments

 commands:

-        add: add a task to the file .json task-cli add '(description of the task)'
+    #add: add a task to the file .json
+    task-cli add '(description of the task)'

-        update: update the description of a task task-cli update (id of the task) '(new description)'
+    #update: update the description of a task
+    task-cli update (id of the task) '(new description)'

-        delete: delete a task of the .json file task-cli delete (id of the task)
+    #delete: delete a task of the .json file
+    task-cli delete (id of the task)

-        mark-in-progress: change the status of a task to "in-progress" task-cli mark-in-progress (id of the task)
+    #mark-in-progress: change the status of a task to "in-progress"
+    task-cli mark-in-progress (id of the task)

-        mark-done: change the status of a task to "done" task-cli mark-done (id of the task)
+    #mark-done: change the status of a task to "done"
+    task-cli mark-done (id of the task)

-        list: print the tasks line by line task-cli list (filter)
+    #list: print the tasks line by line

-            filters: all, done, todo, in-progress
+    #filters: all, done, todo, in-progress
+    task-cli list (filter)

-        exit: end program
+    #exit: end program
     task-cli exit